Building Blocks for Sustainable Communities

 Building Blocks for Sustainable Communities provides quick, targeted technical assistance to selected communities using tools that are designed to address a variety of challenges in many different local contexts.
 The purpose of delivering these tools is to stimulate a discussion about growth and development and strengthen local capacity to implement sustainable approaches.

 - An agenda, presentations, and exercises that help facilitate discussion around a given topic.

-- An action-oriented process that leads to a set of potential next steps.
+- An action-oriented and inclusive process that leads to a set of potential next steps and partnerships.